-To understand why he acts like this, think about things from his point of view.... your pup is just a tiny baby and in the last few days he's had to......
+Your new puppy acts like this because just a tiny baby and in the last few days he's had to:

 That's a lot for anyone to handle, so it's not surprising he's feeling a bit nervous!

-True separation anxiety (SA) IS a real condition, and somewhere between 10% and 14% of dogs suffer to some degree.
+True separation anxiety (SA) is a real condition, with more severe symptoms, and somewhere between 10 and 14% of dogs (of all ages) suffer from it to some degree.

-With older dogs, those who have been abandoned, neglected or mistreated tend to have a higher incidence of SA (not surprising of course, as they have reason to be afraid of being abandoned).
+Puppies who have been abandoned, neglected or mistreated tend to have a higher incidence of separation anxiety, which isn't surprising as they have experienced pain, fear, distrust and abandonment at least once in their lives already.

-of old age such as cataracts, loss of hearing and so on, can all trigger
+For senior dogs, the infirmities of old age such as cataracts, loss of hearing and so on, can do the same.

 The section below will help you do just that.